Updates (October 2025 to December 2025)

-The Bot Activities page provides a deeper look into bot-related incidents detected across your environment.
+The Bot Activities page offers a more detailed view of bot-related incidents detected across your environment.
 Unlike the Bot Protection Dashboard, which gives a high-level summary, this section is designed for detailed analysis.
 It helps security teams understand the nature of bot attacks, track trends over time, and take appropriate action to mitigate threats.

-Bot activity is rarely random—most attacks follow recognizable patterns that evolve over time.
+Bot activity is rarely random, and most attacks follow recognizable patterns that evolve over a period of time.
 This page provides the tools necessary to stay ahead of these threats.
-By leveraging traffic insights, incident tracking, and backtesting capabilities, security teams can fine-tune their defenses, minimize false positives, and rapidly respond to automated threats.
+By leveraging traffic insights, incident tracking, and backtesting capabilities, security teams can refine their defenses, minimize false positives, and respond rapidly to automated threats.

 Analyzing Traffic and Incident Trends

 At the top of the page, the Total Traffic Timeline graph presents a dynamic view of bot activity.
 Traffic is represented by a blue line, while detected bot-related incidents appear in red.
-This dual-layered visualization allows users to compare bot activity against standard traffic patterns, helping to identify unusual spikes that could indicate an attack in progress.
+This dual-layered visualization enables users to compare bot activity against standard traffic patterns, facilitating the identification of unusual spikes that may indicate an ongoing attack.

-Security analysts can toggle between Traffic and Active Incidents or view both simultaneously to better understand emerging threats.
+Security analysts can toggle between Traffic and Active Incidents or view both simultaneously to gain a better understanding of emerging threats.
 A sudden increase in bot-related incidents without a proportional rise in overall traffic might suggest that detection rules have been tightened.
 In contrast, a simultaneous increase in both metrics could indicate a large-scale automated attack.

 Understanding Bot Incidents and Their Impact

 Below the timeline, the Incident List provides a detailed breakdown of detected bot activities.
-Each row represents an incident—such as a sudden spike in API call counts—and highlights critical details, including the target endpoint, the duration of the incident, and when it was last observed.
+Each row represents an incident, such as a sudden spike in API call counts.
+It highlights critical details, including the target endpoint, the duration of the incident, and the last time it was observed.

-Filtering options allow users to narrow down incidents based on incident type, affected targets, and last seen.
+Filtering options enable users to narrow down incidents based on incident type, affected targets, and last seen date.
 This is particularly useful when investigating a persistent bot attack targeting specific services or APIs.
-If multiple bot-related incidents share common attributes—such as originating from the same endpoint—this could indicate a coordinated attack that requires immediate attention.
+If multiple bot-related incidents share common attributes, such as originating from the same endpoint.
+This could indicate a coordinated attack that requires immediate attention.

 Diving Deeper into Incident Details

-Clicking on an incident reveals an in-depth analysis of its characteristics.
-This section provides the necessary details to determine the impact of the bot activity and plan an appropriate response.
+When you click on an incident, it reveals an in-depth analysis of its characteristics.
+The following section provides the necessary details to determine the impact of the bot activity and plan an appropriate response.

 Summary Tab